AuliaSatria21/auliasatria21/notes/progress.md

 Consider adding a README.md file to explain the project's purpose and how to use it.
 Explore using a `.gitignore` file to exclude unnecessary files and directories from version control.

+- Consider adding a `.github/workflows` directory for CI/CD automation.
+- Include a `CODE_OF_CONDUCT.md` to foster a welcoming community.